ernestgwilsonii/markdownlint-mcp/PLAN.md

 4. Make it easily usable by other developers

 ### Success Criteria
-- ✅ Implementation of all 52 markdownlint rules
+- ✅ Implementation of all 51 markdownlint rules
-- ❌ Comprehensive test suite with proper validation for all rules
+- 🔄 Comprehensive test suite with proper validation for all rules (57% complete - 29/51 rules)
 - ❌ >90% code coverage across the codebase
 - ❌ Detailed documentation with examples for each rule
 - ✅ CI/CD pipeline for automated testing
 - ❌ Performance validation for large files
 - ❌ Complete documentation of rule configurations
 - ❌ Successful NPM package with correct metadata
-- ❌ Verification that all rules detect and fix issues correctly
+- 🔄 Verification that rules detect and fix issues correctly (57% complete)

 ## Development Roadmap